strimzi/strimzi-kafka-operator/systemtest/src/test/resources/upgrade/README.md

 ## Removal of Kafka version

-If there is Kafka version being removed from the support matrix of Strimzi, you has to change the `deployKafkaVersion` field in `BundleUpgrade.yaml`.
+If there is Kafka version being removed from the support matrix of Strimzi, you have to change the `deployKafkaVersion` field in `BundleUpgrade.yaml`.